 Those with mortgages have more protections.
 You can choose to apply funds to your mortgage, but that depends on your desire to take advantage of forbearance.

 If you have not lost your job and you don’t absolutely need the money, saving it is your best option.
 We’re likely headed towards, or in, a recession.

 We have no idea what the future holds with our economy.
 Putting the money in your emergency fund is a wise move that will benefit you no matter how much or how little you currently have saved.

-If you don’t have an emergency fund, Chime Bank is a terrific choice.
-They have no minimum balance requirements and round up your purchases if you also open a checking account, and put it in your savings account.
+If you don’t have an emergency fund, Chime is a terrific choice.
+The financial app has no minimum balance requirements and round up your purchases if you also open a checking account, and put it in your savings account.